What is Mediation?

 So, let's look at the Initial Meeting, often called a 'Visit' in Community Mediation as, in that context, we go to see people in their own homes.

-Once the first party has had the Initial Meeting, if they want to proceed with mediation, I will offer a meeting to the other person(s) with whom they would like mediation.
+Once the first party has had the Initial Meeting, if they want to proceed to a face-to-face meeting, I will offer an Initial Meeting to the other person(s) with whom they would like mediation.

 The other person may accept a meeting with me but may not wish to have a face-to-face meeting, or they may simply not want mediation at all and so I will not even meet with them.